bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

 A few things to keep in mind:

 - FFTing the surface current does not account for obscuration caused by the horn.
-The dish is off axis, so the effect should be large, but surely some rays are scattered at large angles.
+The dish is off axis, so the effect should not be large, but surely some rays are scattered at large angles.
 (I ran a test with a perfect parabola and a downward facing horn, and putting in the effect of the central obscuration by zeroing J at r<r_horn made a huge difference.)